-13.5.12 Figure 5 below is an extract from the Design and Access Statement which provides the layout of the affordable and market housing.
+- 13.5.10 Figure 8 Extract of table from Planning Statement demonstrating affordable rent, shared ownership and housing market UTT/25/1343/PINS - 13.5.11 The proposed affordable housing provides a balanced mix of tenures and is largely in accordance with the guidance within the Local Housing Needs Assessment Report (LHNA) (June 2024).
+The planning statement mentions that a housing association is interested in the site, however there are no further details over who this is and whether they will be taking on all the affordable housing. - 13.5.12 Figure 9 below is a Tenure Plan under drawing no. 23110 (D) 124 of this current scheme which provides the layout of the affordable and market housing.
 This demonstrates that affordable housing is clustered into one part of the site and is not disbursed/integrated into the rest of the site, this is contrary to Policy SW2 of the SWNP and guidance within the Design Code and would not help to provide a balanced well integrated community.